jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: Resistance
 **Self-Evolved Intellect**
 Doctor Nemesis He only doubles the +ATK/+DEF from the Plot Twists (not the -ATK /-DEF).
 If the bonus from the Plot Twist is variable, like from the Plot Twist Nuhumans, calculate the variable first, then double it.
 Note: +1/+1 counters granted from a Plot Twist are unaffected by Dr. Nemesis.

+# Domino
+Set: The Utopia Battles
+**Probability Manipulation**
+**Probability Manipulation** requires Domino to flip a coin when she attacks or defends.
+If she wins the flip something good happens.
+Otherwise, the combat proceeds as normal.

+# Dormammu
+Set: MCU Villains
+**You Will Spend Eternity Dying**
+Dormammu’s **You Will Spend Eternity Dying** power allows you to wound a Main Character as many times as you’d like.
+For example, you could wound them twice.
+Or six times.
+Or three hundred times.
+Just don’t make any bargains with them.

 # Dr. Curt Connors
 Set: Webheads